aseroff/pyramid/README.txt

 # pyramid

-SLOBS Chatbot script to congratulate users on completion of emote pyramids.
+Streamlabs Chatbot script to congratulate users on completion of emote pyramids.

 Contribute to the script at https://github.com/aseroff/pyramid/